mmckechney/SqlBuildManager/docs/massively_parallel.md

 0. Start an Azure connection with the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) via `az login`.
 This will create an authentication token that the `sbm` tooling will use to connect to Key Vault.
-1. Keys, Connection strings and passwords saved in Azure Key Vault with `sbm container savesettings -kv`.
+1. Keys, Connection strings and passwords saved in Azure Key Vault with `sbm k8s savesettings -kv`.
 You can also save the secrets to Key Vault in any other fashion you'd like.
 The secret names are: `StorageAccountKey`, `StorageAccountName`, `EventHubConnectionString`,`ServiceBusTopicConnectionString`, `UserName` (for SQL Server username), `Password` (for SQL Server password).
 This will only need to be done once as long as your secrets do not change.
-2. The `.sbm` package file is uploaded to Blob Storage via `sbm container prep`
+2. The `.sbm` package file is uploaded to Blob Storage via `sbm k8s prep`
 3. Database targets are sent to Service Bus Topic with `sbm batch enqueue`
-4. The containers are started via `kubectl`
+4. The pods are started via `kubectl`
-   - `kubectl apply -f runtime.yaml` - this sets the runtime settings for the containers (.sbm package name, job name and concurrency settings)
+   - `kubectl apply -f runtime.yaml` - this sets the runtime settings for the pods (.sbm package name, job name and concurrency settings)
    - `kubectl apply -f secretProviderClass.yaml` - configuration setting up the managed identity.
 Use [`create_aks_keyvault_config.ps1`](../scripts/templates/create_aks_keyvault_config.ps1) to create the config for you
    - `kubectl apply -f podIdentityAndBinding.yaml` - configuration to bind the managed identity to the pods.
 Use [`create_aks_keyvault_config.ps1`](../scripts/templates/create_aks_keyvault_config.ps1) to create the config for you
    - `kubectl apply -f basic_deploy_keyvault.yaml` - deployment to create the pods.
 You can find an example deployment configuration in [sample_deployment_keyvault.yaml](../scripts/templates/kubernetes/sample_deployment_keyvault.yaml)